ScottCoffin/EconImpact/README.md

 ## PRIORITIES
 1) Quantitative RISK based on operating cash on hand.
 Follow-up calls with 12 systems reported that they're not actually in dire predicaments.
 How confident are we in estimates of systems at risk within 90- 180- x- days.
-2) MHI as a predictor variable
+2) MHI as a predictor variable.
+DEMOGRAPHICS analysis.
 3) Simplify!

 ## Updates